 Upon docking, if you wish to visit the famous Blue Grotto, you can hire a boat to take you there straight away.
 The Grotto is a very popular attraction.
 You’ll need some time to travel there and wait your turn to enter the Grotto in a smaller craft.
 If you have more than a day planned on Capri, enjoy a visit.
 If you only have a few hours on the Island, save it for a return trip.

 From the harbour, you can walk, or take the more popular funicular up the steep hill to get to the main square of Capri.
 From here you can stroll the narrow, car-free streets, people watch, and window-shop at the designer stores.
 We chose to do a small hike through the quiet residential areas off the main square.
 The regular viewpoints along the way showcase spectacular views of the Island and Amalfi Coast.
 Another great destination (more accessible by bus) is Villa Jovis, the ancient roman villa built by the Emperor Tiberius in the first century B.C.

 There are many restaurants to enjoy on Capri.
 You cannot go wrong by sitting down to a fabulous meal of antipasti, pizza and pasta at the Da Gemma.
 It’s been a local institution since the 19th century.
 We enjoyed a memorable birthday meal overlooking Capri and the Bay of Naples.
 Le sigh.

 The Sorrento, Capri and Amalfi Coast region of Italy is quite simply, magnificent.
 The people are friendly and they like children (just as in most of Italy), the food and weather are wonderful, and the views unforgettable.
 Alla prossima!

-Disclosure: This post contains affiliate links.
+Disclosure: This post contains Amazon affiliate links.
 Thanks for your support.